BlackLotusLV/LiveBot-OLD/README.md

 * postgresql

 ## Database installation
-THE DB FILE NEEDS AN UPDATE, OUTDATED IN ITS CURRENT FORM Copy the code in console(psql), or query tool in pgadmin.
+Copy the code in console(psql), or query tool in pgadmin.
 Change line 28 to "ALTER SCHEMA livebot OWNER TO [your username here];"